 Kings Food Markets Cooking Studio

-This in-store cooking studio has classes designed specifically for kids, teens, and families.
-On the menu are s’mores bars, classic diner clubs, and chicken parm sliders, as well as more expert dishes (for older kids) like triple chocolate donuts, beignets, New Orleans fried chicken, and bolognese lasagna.
+This in-store cooking studio has classes explicitly designed for kids, teens, and families.
+On the menu are everyday Italian, risotto, and chicken parm sliders, as well as more expert dishes (for older kids) like triple chocolate donuts, beignets, New Orleans fried chicken, and bolognese lasagna.
 Look for holiday-themed classes (St. Patrick’s Day, April Fools Day) and ones that correlate with a book, whipping up treats mentioned in the story.

 778 Morris Avenue